PaloAltoNetworks/docusaurus-openapi-docs/demo/docs/sidebars.mdx

 What this means is that the plugin will automatically generate a sidebar slice using the first path group as the "group by" value and the path itself as one of the `tags` under that category.
 Use `x-tagGroups` to group tags in the [Reference](https://redocly.com/docs/api-reference-docs/specification-extensions/x-tag-groups/) docs navigation sidebar.
 Add it to the root OpenAPI object.

+If `x-tagGroups` is used for grouping API paths, and you've also configured `showSchemas: true` for your OpenAPI Docs plugin, an additional "sibling" category labelled `Schemas` will be created and placed at the end of sidebar, after all the `tagGroups` categories.

 ### Category Links

 Docusaurus now supports the ability to designate or customize what page gets displayed when a category is clicked.